PIAC wants GNPC listed on stock market

-The Public Interest and Accountability Committee (PIAC), the body mandated with ensuring the efficient management of petroleum revenues, says Ghana National Petroleum Corporation (GNPC) should be listed on the Ghana Stock Exchange (GSE) to cede control and ownership of the national oil company to Ghanaians.
+The Public Interest and Accountability Committee (PIAC), the body mandated with ensuring the efficient management of petroleum revenues, says Ghana National Petroleum Corporation (GNPC) should be listed on the stock exchange (GSE) to cede control and ownership of the national oil company to Ghanaians.

 The move, according to PIAC, will stop government interference in the affairs of the state-owned GNPC.